Skype for Business Online retirement

 Now that Skype for Business Online is retired, Microsoft will begin decommissioning the supporting infrastructure no sooner than June 30, 2022.
 For any organization with TeamsOnly users that were upgraded from any version of Skype for Business, you need to take action if either of these situations applies:

-- If you have any TeamsOnly users users that previoulsy had contacts in Skype for Business and who have not yet logged in to Teams since being upgraded.
+- If you have any TeamsOnly users that previously had contacts in Skype for Business and who haven't yet logged in to Teams since being upgraded.